lightnote-ai/take-home-tech-test/README.md

 3. The novelty and creativity of your submission
 4. How relevant it is to our technical direction and our mission of becoming the intelligent operating system for creative work by developing autonomous agents for creative teams

+Some project ideas:
+1. Create a [web scraping agent](https://python.langchain.com/v0.1/docs/use_cases/web_scraping/) and make it usable through a user inteface deployed on Vercel or your platform of choice.
+2. Extend [Open Canvas](https://github.com/langchain-ai/open-canvas) to display AI-made charts and visualisations like [Claude Artifacts](https://medium.com/@ral74/claude-artifacts-create-interactive-calculators-infographics-bdfce72310d4).
+3. Scrape a corpus of specific, niche web data (e.g. [Seth Godin's blog](https://seths.blog/)) and create a [RAG-based LLM over it](https://www.mongodb.com/developer/products/atlas/rag_with_claude_opus_mongodb).